flack/midgard-portable/README.md

 ### Runtime

  - It is not possible to run midgard-portable when the original Midgard (or Midgard2) extension is loaded.
-This is problem could get addressed at some point, but it mostl likely wouldn't do any good, since the extension registers all its classes on PHP startup, so that the adapter's classes would never get loaded.
+This is problem could get addressed at some point, but it most likely wouldn't do any good, since the extension registers all its classes on PHP startup, so that the adapter's classes would never get loaded.

  - Doctrine is somewhat stricter when it comes to referential integrity.
 So some of the more quirky behaviors of